ihcsim/kubernetes-terraform-secured/README.md

 ;; WHEN: Sun Dec 11 05:07:30 UTC 2016
 ;; MSG SIZE  rcvd: 356
 ```

+## Add-ons
+After the `k8s-master` droplet is created, the `apps.tf` script deploys KubeDNS, Kubernetes Dashboard and Heapster (back by InfluxDB and Grafana) to the cluster.
+It might take a few minutes after the pods deployment for the resource monitoring graphs to show up.

+The Kubernetes Dashboard and Swagger UI are accessible using a web browser at `https://<k8s-master-public-ip>:6443/ui` and `https://<k8s-master-public-ip>/swagger-ui`, respectively.
+The default basic username is `admin`, with the password specified by the `k8s.apiserver_basic_auth_admin` variable.
+Note that your web browser will likely generate some certificate-related warnings, complaining that the certificates aren't trusted.
+This is expected since the TLS certifcates are signed by a self-generated CA.

+## Droplet Updates
+CoreOS [locksmith](https://github.com/coreos/locksmith) is enabled to perform updates on Container Linux.
+By default, `locksmithd` is configured to use the `etcd-lock` reboot strategy during updates.
+The reboot window is set to a 2 hour window starting at 1 AM on Sundays.

+The following Terraform variables can be used to configure the reboot strategy and maintenance window:

+* `droplet_maintenance_window_start`
+* `droplet_maintenance_window_length`
+* `droplet_update_channel`

+The default update group is `stable`.

+For more information, refer to the Container Linux documentation on [Update Strategies](https://coreos.com/os/docs/1506.0.0/update-strategies.html).

 ## License
 See the [LICENSE](LICENSE) file for the full license text.